 If you are booked into jail on your first DUI, it is smart to try to bail out as quickly as possible.
-Bail on a first DUI generally will be $1,000, and you can, therefore, get a bail bond for about $100, or you can post the full amount, which means that it will all be returned to you at the conclusion of the case.
+Bail on a first DUI generally will be $1,000, and you can, therefore, get a bail bond for about $100, or you can post the full amount, which means that it will all be returned to you after the case.

 One tip here is that if you are eventually convicted of a DUI (under a .15 BAC), you will have a mandatory minimum of 24 consecutive hours in jail.
 Therefore, if you’ve been in jail for let’s say 20 hours and then bail out, you will not be given credit for that.
 It may be wise to sit there for 4 more hours to get the full 24 hours in, which may mean you don’t have to go back to jail later on.

 Once you are out of jail and you’ve retrieved your car, the best thing you can do is call a DUI attorney.
 It’s actually wise to call a DUI attorney before you’ve decided whether to take the breath test at the station as well, but here we’re focusing on what to do after you’ve been arrested.
 Most times when you leave jail or after you’ve been dropped off by the officer, you do not have a court date in your hand yet.
 You will receive a summons in the mail in the weeks or months following the arrest, which will tell you what your first court date is and what court it will be held in.